MSc Network Security

 - Software Engineering Foundations

 After semester 2, students continue full-time on the MSc project.
-Further details are available for study in Edinburgh.

 In the third semester (May-August) students undertake a specialist MSc project which is written up as a 15000 word dissertation.
 This project enables further development and consolidation of skills introduced in the taught courses, applying them to a challenging practical problem in this subject area.